-Research projects in Computational Engineering are drawn from a wide variety of applications in all of the specialisation areas, reflecting the strong research links that the staff members have with industrial companies such as Airbus, Alstom, Rolls Royce, TWI and VW.
+Research projects in Materials are drawn from a wide variety of applications in all of the specialisation areas, reflecting the strong research links that the staff members have industrial companies such as Airbus, Alstom, Rolls Royce, TWI, VW.
 Projects are offered in conjunction with industrial collaborators to provide industrial impact and enhanced job opportunities for the students.